 Defining regulators of chromatin structure and genome stability in cancer.
 Learn more about the Manning lab’s research.

 Understanding the behavioral and evolutionary processes that affect and generate biological diversity, particularly in aquatic ecosystems and plant-insect interactions.
 Learn more about the Mathews lab’s research.

 Uncovering signaling mechanisms of neuronal cilia assembly and function.
-Learn more about the Inna's lab’s research.
+Learn more about the Nechipurenko's lab’s research.

 Reeta Prusty Rao